jariarkko/draft-arkko-iab-internet-threat-model/draft-arkko-arch-internet-threat-model.md

 At the same time, technology developments and policy choices have driven the scope of cryptographic protection from protecting only the pure payload to protecting much of the rest, including far more header and meta-data information than was protected before.
 For instance, efforts are ongoing in the IETF to assist encrypting transport headers {{I-D.ietf-quic-transport}}, server domain name information in TLS {{I-D.ietf-tls-esni}}, and domain name queries {{RFC8484}}.

-The have also been iprovements to ensure that the security protocols that are in use actually have suitable credentials and that those credentials have not been compromised, see for instance, HSTS {{RFC6797}}, HPKP {{RFC7469}}, Expect-CT {{I-D.ietf-httpbis-expect-ct}}, and Let's Encrypt {{RFC8555}}.
+The have also been improvements to ensure that the security protocols that are in use actually have suitable credentials and that those credentials have not been compromised, see for instance, HSTS {{RFC6797}}, HPKP {{RFC7469}}, Expect-CT {{I-D.ietf-httpbis-expect-ct}}, and Let's Encrypt {{RFC8555}}.

 This is not to say that all problems in communications security have been resolved -- far from it.
 But the situation is definitely different from what it was a few years ago.
 Remaining issues will be and are worked on; the fight between defence and attack will also continue.
 Communications security will stay at the top of the agenda in any Internet technology development.